makeitcloudy/makeitcloudy.github.io/_posts/2022-04-20-how-to-configure-freshtomato-openvpn-server.md

 Diffie Helman Parameters  - paste dh.pem, uncluding -----BEGIN DH PARAMETERS----- and -----END DH PARAMETERS-----
 ```

+Save configuration.
+At this stage the NVRAM consumption should increase, in my case 61% of NVRAM is utilized.<br>
-At this point of time, press the *Start Now* button and within the Status section, you should be shown with new elements like, Current List, Routing Table, General Statistics.
+Press the *Start Now* button and within the Status section, you should be shown with new elements like, Current List, Routing Table, General Statistics.
 In order to really proof that the tunnel has been set up, go to your SSH session which you established at the very beggining and execute

 ```shell